Three more arrested over 2.2 million cigarette bust, thought to be linked to Malaysian criminal syndicate

 However, the investigation continued and Customs today announced three more arrests in the case after about 30 staff and police raided three homes in the Auckland suburbs of Mount Roskill, Flat Bush and Albany this morning.

-About $20,000 cash and cigarettes were also seized, Customs said in a statement.
+About $20,000 in cash and some more cigarettes were also seized, Customs said in a statement.

 The trio of arrested Malaysian nationals were scheduled to appear in the Auckland District Court this afternoon.

-The men, all aged in their 30s, face joint charges of defrauding Customs of revenue, and of participating in an organised criminal group.
+The men, all aged in their 30s, face joint charges of defrauding Customs of revenue and participating in an organised criminal group.

 Customs investigations manager Bruce Berry said the three people arrested today are believed to be linked to a Malaysian organised-crime syndicate operating in New Zealand.